Justin1002/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Extras

+Added Extras include:

+1. Method Override to modify routes, adding PUT/DELETE functionality

+2. Number of visits("hits") a shortened URL link has received (see

+3. Number of unique visitors to a shortened URL link

+4. Customized error handling

+5. Timestamp of all visits by unique visitor ID

+6. URL input can omit http:// or https:// for added user functionality